21 Restaurant Email Marketing Strategies and Examples for 2023

 Likewise, if you have a grouping of details that need to be shared, use bullet points.

-If you need to provide more information or details, include a link to website page or other reference.
+If you need to provide more information or details, include a link to the website page or other references.

 In addition, makes sure that your email content is responsive to mobile devices, meaning that it will open on a mobile device with larger font and smaller image file sizes.